bilal-fazlani/zio-maelstrom/docs/api-reference/index.md

 `updateZIO`

 :   This is a high level api built on top of other apis.
 It takes a key, a function that takes the current value and returns a `ZIO` that returns a new value.
 It reads the current value of the key, applies the `ZIO` and writes the new value against the key.
 If the value has changed in the meantime, it applies the function again and keeps trying until the value does not change.
 This is very similar to `update` but the function can be a `ZIO` which can do some async operations.
-When retries happen, the `ZIO` is retried as well, so side effects should be avoided in this function.

     <!--codeinclude-->
     [](../../examples/echo/src/main/scala/com/example/KvStoreDocs.scala) inside_block:UpdateZIO
     <!--/codeinclude-->

+!!! danger "Danger"
+    When retries happen, the `ZIO` is retried as well, so side effects should be avoided in this function.

 !!! warning "Important"
     - Because all these apis are built on top of `ask` api, they can return `AskError` which you may need to handle.
 According to [maelstrom documentation](https://github.com/jepsen-io/maelstrom/blob/main/doc/workloads.md#rpc-cas), they can return `KeyDoesNotExist` or `PreconditionFailed` error codes.